memfault/interrupt/_drafts/advanced-gdb.md

 ### Searching for Variables

-To print the local and argument varialbes, we can use `info locals` and `info args`.
+To print the local and argument variables, we can use `info locals` and `info args`.

 ```
 (gdb) info locals